karimikkonen/sextante-manual/sphinx/source/john_snow.rst

 There is not much difference when compared with the Voronoi polygons, but it it illustrates a different way of getting to the same result.
 Other parameters (i.e. steepness of streets) can be incorporated this way, just changing the cost layer (now cost is 1 through all cells).

-If you want a little challenge, the cholera_deaths points layer can be extended sampling the closest point raster layer, adding a new attribute with the index of the closest pump.
-Try to find out how to do that with SEXTANTE.
+If you want a little challenge, the ``cholera_deaths`` points layer can be extended sampling the closest point raster layer, adding a new attribute with the index of the closest pump.
+Try to find out how to do that.